tamberg/fhnw-phycom/02/README.md

 ...

 ### Advanced
-- Building a light switch
-- Building a kitchen timer (state machine)
+- Building a light switch (state machine)
-- Using a UART device, e.g. GPS
+- Using a UART device, e.g. a GPS module
-- Using a SPI sevice, e.g. display
+- Using a SPI device, e.g. an SD card reader
 ...

 ### Material